JoshuaScherer1996/meals_app/README.md

 - Used the BottomNavigationBar widget.
 - Learned how to pass functions through multiple classes.
 - Used a Snackbar for user feedback.
+- Used the Drawer widget to create a drawer menu.